AndreiLapitski/Wcf-docker-proj/README.md

 1) Create a new folder at D with any name ('folder' for example) -> Create folder with name 'content' in there
 2) Copy 'Dockerfile' into 'folder'
 3) Publish AppHost_IIS proj into D:\folder\content
-4) Open PowerShell -> cd D:\folder -> docker build -t iis-site . -> docker run -d -p 8000:80 --name my-running-site iis-site
+4) Open PowerShell -> cd D:\folder -> docker build -t iis-host . -> docker run -d -p 8000:80 --name my-running-site iis-host
 5) To check IIS host: Open App.config in WindowsFormsClient and recomment the endpoint for IIS host -> rebuild and run this app